Souheil007/EpcVsNonEpc/readme.md

 ## Approach

-In order to access our pdfs/images we have to acced to their content and i proceeded that by using ocr exactly mistral ocr because it excels at understanding complex layouts and free to use, after that we obtain a markdown file which gives us an insight about the two files structure and we havee to compare them , when comparing i thought about chunking both documents using heading/tables and retrieving the chunks embedding and calculating smeentic similarity score of them within the same part of chunks and by that we obtain a sementic similarity score and also we have to calculate a structural score by comparing headings, number of tables , row names and header names
+* In order to access our pdfs/images we have to acced to their content and i proceeded that by using ocr exactly mistral ocr because it excels at understanding complex layouts and free to use,
+* After that we obtain a markdown file which gives us an insight about the two files structure and we havee to compare them ,
+* when comparing i thought about chunking both documents using heading/tables and retrieving the chunks embedding and calculating smeentic similarity score of them within the same part of chunks
+* and by that we obtain a sementic similarity score and also we have to calculate a structural score by comparing headings, number of tables , row names and header names

 ## Drawbacks

-mistral ocr eventhought it exceed in its field of ocring complex documents may fail in retrieving the layout of some documents by calculating sementic similarity score, some fields which are the filling of that epc may not reveal the actual layout and may give a bad score eventhough we are calculating structural score we are heavily relying on mistral output
+* mistral ocr eventhought it exceed in its field of ocring complex documents may fail in retrieving the layout of some documents
+* by calculating sementic similarity score, some fields which are the filling of that epc may not reveal the actual layout and may give a bad score
+* eventhough we are calculating structural score we are heavily relying on mistral output

 ## vision

-docling is a promising library that to get in depth of it in order to see what is capable of we can try using vlms and see their results since gemini 2.5 pro is one of the leading vlms now but it is pay to use it We use an llm and ask some set of questions to it and compare responses of both files in order to get the score We can use llm as a judge but it is a really weak solution
+* docling is a promising library that to get in depth of it in order to see what is capable of
+* we can try using vlms and see their results since gemini 2.5 pro is one of the leading vlms now but it is pay to use it
+* We use an llm and ask some set of questions to it and compare responses of both files in order to get the score
+* We can use llm as a judge but it is a really weak solution

 ## Features